dp-os/gez/examples/docs/src/en/api/core/gez.md

 - **Type**: `string`
 - **Read-only**: `true`

-Current module name, derived from module configuration.
+The name of the current module, derived from the module configuration.

 ### varName

 - **Type**: `string`
 - **Read-only**: `true`

-Valid JavaScript variable name generated based on the module name.
+A valid JavaScript variable name generated based on the module name.

 ### root

 - **Type**: `string`
 - **Read-only**: `true`

-Absolute path to the project root directory.
+The absolute path of the project root directory.
 If the configured `root` is a relative path, it is resolved based on the current working directory.

 ### isProd

 - **Type**: `boolean`
 - **Read-only**: `true`

-Determines if the current environment is production.
-Prioritizes the `isProd` configuration option, otherwise falls back to `process.env.NODE_ENV`.
+Determines whether the current environment is production.
+Prioritizes the `isProd` configuration option; if not configured, it checks `process.env.NODE_ENV`.

 ### basePath